Kazuho-Shibuya/curriculum-vitae/README.md

 In addition, I still continue to output almost without fail on a daily basis.

 ### Readable code
-We always try to implement the code in a readable way.
+I always try to implement the code in a readable way.
 This is because we believe that this is also for the sake of our team members and, in turn, for our future selves.

 ### Product Driven